-If there are spillover effects from greater human capital, these externalities suggest that living in an area with more educated people may boost well-being for workers at all education levels.
+If there are spillover effects from human capital, then living in an area with more educated people may boost wages and well-being for workers of all education levels.
 A high human capital worker might increase the productivity of coworkers, friends, and neighbors because of knowledge spillovers and the generation of new ideas.
 Additionally, imperfect substitutability in production between different types of workers will cause increases in the local proportion of high-skilled workers to affect the wages of both high-skilled and low-skilled workers in the area.
+This might be beneficial for low-skilled workers if their work is complementary to that of high-skilled workers are substitutes and provide increased labor market competition that drives down their wages.